 - Choose the path of the new library.

 That’s it.
-Check if the game is being recognized in that location or not.
+Check whether the game is recognized in that location.

 4] Reinstall Steam

 If non of the above-mentioned workaround helped you in solving the problem, the last thing you can try to solve the problem is to reinstall Steam.
-The probability is high that there is some temporary bug that is causing the issue.
-So, reinstall Steam, log in with your credentials, and check if you can see the installed game on the library or not.
+It is likely that a temporary bug is causing the issue.
+So, reinstall Steam, log in with your credentials, and check if you can see the installed game in the library.

 TIP: You might want to take a look at Steam Library Manager too.
 It lets you Backup, restore, move Steam games.